18 July 2013

 Moderator: Vickie Healey, Project Lead, National Renewable Energy Laboratory

-Introduction: Richenda Van Leeuwen, Executive Director, Energy and Climate, Energy Access Initiative, UN Foundation (Presentation (PDF)
+Introduction: Richenda Van Leeuwen, Executive Director, Energy and Climate, Energy Access Initiative, UN Foundation (Presentation)